akhealth/DevSecOpsMvp/hybrid-connection/README.md

 # Azure Hybrid Connections

-We use an Azure Hybrid Connection to connect to an on-prem SQL Server from within the Azure AppService.
+We use an Azure Hybrid Connection to connect to an on-prem SQL Server from within the Azure AppService PaaS.

 ## Enabling Hybrid Connection